The 9 Best Bike Trainers from Low to High-End (2025)

 • Movistar Team

-Elite Suito is a highly portable direct-drive trainer with great cadence and power accuracy.
+Elite Suito is a highly portable direct-drive trainer with good cadence and power accuracy.
 Its packing includes a cassette and front-wheel block, so you don’t have to buy them separately.

 The foldable legs of Elite Suito make it one of the most portable direct-drive trainers that doesn’t take up too much space.

-The specs of Elite Suito correspond to its price.
-The resistance, accuracy, and gradient simulation are slightly worse than Saris H3.
+The specs of Elite Suito correspond to its price, but the resistance, accuracy, and gradient simulation are slightly worse than Saris H3.

-The road-like-feel is great, and you can be sure that your training will be fun when using third-party apps.
+The road-like feel is great, and you can be sure your training will be fun using third-party apps.

 Suito has a few downsides too.
 It’s not as quiet as other high-end direct-drive trainers (Wahoo KICKR, Saris H3), and some owners report that it can develop a knocking noise.